chicbass/chicbass.github.io/aem_ex_3.md

 4. **Add and configure Adobe Target as an extension in Adobe Launch**

 >6
->Which option provides an out-of-the-box cross-site scripting (XRS) protection so clients can mitigate potential security issues in front-end code?
+>Which option provides out-of-the-box cross-site scripting (XSS) protection so clients can mitigate potential security issues in front-end code?

 1. **HTML Template Language (HTL)**
 2. Asynchronous JavaScript and XML (AJAX)